-You will also be given fluids and nutrition through a vein (IV) until your provider feels you are ready to start drinking or eating.
+You will also be given fluids through a vein (IV) until your provider feels you are ready to start drinking or eating.
 This could be as soon as the day after surgery.

 You will need to follow-up with your surgeon in a week or two after surgery.